Meet The Founders

 Go big or go home

-Low volume carbon dioxide removal (CDR) is a fool's errand.
+Low volume carbon dioxide removal (CDR) won't get us there.
 That is why we have focused on only low-energy technology that removes carbon permanently and scales exponentially.
-We plan to capture and sequester a gigatonne of carbon per year by 2032 to make a meaningful dent in the carbon surplus.
+We plan to capture and sequester a gigatonne of carbon per year by 2035 to make a meaningful dent in the carbon surplus.
 Join us in our fight to prevent the worst effects of climate change!